 You can share a Dialogue with someone outside of Let’s Talk! by forwarding the Dialogue via email.
 Include a message explaining why you’re sharing this Dialogue, as well as any expected follow-up, and specify which content to include: information received from the Customer, Internal Comments, Feedback Score, and/or Log of activity.
-When this recipient responds to the shared Dialogue, the reply will be sent directly to your email box and will not be captured within Let’s Talk!.
+When this recipient responds to the shared Dialogue, the reply will be captured in Let’s Talk! within the timeline.
 For more information, please read the Share a Dialogue article!

 Let’s Talk! is sometimes referred to as an always-on survey, with a few basic questions asked throughout the year.
 If you’re interested in a deeper dive, check out Engage, K12 Insight‘s survey solution.

-To change the Interest Area of a Dialogue, simply click on the dropdown menu in the Interest Area field and select the correct Interest Area.
-Keep in mind that if you reassign a Dialogue to an Interest Area you don’t belong to, you may no longer have access to this Dialogue.
+To change the Topic of a Dialogue, simply click on the dropdown menu in Dialogue Assignment and select the correct Topic.
+You can also select “Show More” to see an overview list of Topics alphabetized within the account.
+Keep in mind that if you reassign a Dialogue to a Topic you don’t belong to, you may no longer have access to this Dialogue.
 For more information, check out the Dialogue Details article!

 When replying to the Customer, make sure you hit the blue Send button at the bottom of the form.
 The button’s default setting is Send as Closed, but the triangle to its right provides three options to ensure you are updating the Dialogue’s status appropriately as you respond: Send as in Progress, Send as Pending Details, and Send as Closed.
 For more information on this topic, check out the Reply article!